SC man who gained viral attention buying $540 in Girl Scout cookies is arrested on drug charges

 Most recently McGowan served two and a half years for cocaine possession with intent to distribute.

-Fox News' Brian Llenas contributed to this report.
+Fox News' Bryan Llenas contributed to this report.